Blog

 }

-It will does nothing if you aren't executing it in debug mode.
-The exception only lives on the Task's thread so it will not interfer with the UI thread.
-It could be, but you have to explicitly implement it, like this:
+It will do nothing if you aren't running it in debug mode.
+The exception only lives on the Task's thread so it will not interfere with the UI thread.
+It could, but you have to implement it explicitly, like this:

 private void DoSomeWork()